Maria Tebús

 Maria dos Santos Lima da Costa Tebús Torres (born 2 September 1958) is a São Toméan politician.

 She was born in the village of Santa Filomena in the island of São Tomé.
-Since 21 April 2006, she has been the country's Deputy Prime Minister and Minister of Planning and Finance in the government of Tomé Vera Cruz.
-She also held the position of Minister of Planning and Finance from 2002 to August 2003.
+She held the position of Minister of Planning and Finance from 2001 to August 2003.
+On 21 April 2006, she was appointed Deputy Prime Minister and Minister of Planning and Finance in the government of Tomé Vera Cruz.
+She served until 2007.

 Tebus is a member of the Democratic Convergence Party-Reflection Group (PCD-GR).